mbj/unparser/README.md

 Generate equivalent source for ASTs from whitequarks [parser](https://github.com/whitequark/parser).
 Excluding the macruby extensions the parser gem implemnents on top of ruby syntax.

-Excluding the MacRuby / RubyMotion extensions the parser gem implemnents on top of MRI ruby syntax starting with parser release 2.3.
+Excluding the MacRuby / RubyMotion extensions the parser gem implemenents on top of MRI ruby syntax starting with parser release 2.3.
 If you feel the need to get them supported, contact me.

 This library is able to reproduce 100% of ruby 1.9, 2.0 and 2.1 syntax.
 Including its own source code.